bopen/c3s_430a_ecde_page_text/content/markdown/consolidated/Heat_waves_in_Europe.md

 A heat wave is a prolonged period of extremely high temperature for a particular region.
 Heat waves have consequences for health, agriculture, power, wildfire and infrastructure.
 The annual number of heat wave days is based on two definitions, one used in the climate community and another used in the health community, both of which are presented here.

 **Climate Definition**
-A climate heat wave is considered to be a period of at least 3 consecutive days on which the daily maximum temperature exceeds the 99th percentile of the daily maximal temperatures of the May to September season for the control period of 1971 to 2000.
+A climate heat wave is considered to be a period of at least 3 consecutive days on which the daily maximum temperature exceeds the 99th percentile of the daily maximum temperatures of the May to September season for the control period of 1971 to 2000.

 **Health Definition**
 Health heat waves are calculated for the summer period between June and August.
 Health heat waves are days in which the maximum apparent temperature (Tappmax) exceeds the 90th percentile of Tappmax for each month and the minimum temperature (Tmin) exceeds the 90th percentile of Tmin for each month for at least 2 days.
 The apparent temperature is a measure of relative discomfort due to combined heat and high humidity.

 **Data Sources**
-The heat wave statistics are calculated using bias-adjusted EURO-CORDEX data for two CMIP5 scenarios with different possible future greenhouse gas emissions; RCP4.5 (medium emissions) and RCP8.5 (high emissions).
+The heat wave statistics are calculated using bias-adjusted EURO-CORDEX data for two CMIP5 scenarios with different possible future greenhouse gas emissions: RCP4.5 (medium emissions) and RCP8.5 (high emissions).
 The data covers the period 1971 to 2099 and statistics are averaged for 30 years in overlapping time periods set 10 years apart.
 Finally, the time series are averaged for the model ensemble.

 **Supporting Information**
 The data was collated on behalf of the Copernicus Climate Change Service (C3S).
 Further information about this indicator can be found in the C3S documentation resources in the [Climate Data Store](https://cds.climate.copernicus.eu/cdsapp#!/dataset/sis-heat-and-cold-spells?tab=overview).